-As highly sensitive people know, there are advantages to our trait, such as a deeper response to others and the world, and increased creativity – but there can also be emotional and mental health challenges.
+As highly sensitive people know, there are advantages to our trait, such as a deeper response to others and the world, and increased creativity – but there can also be emotional and mental health challenges for us.

-Therapist Susan Meindl discusses this in her article here, which is followed by related comments by Elaine Aron, and resources.
+Therapist Susan Meindl discusses this in her article below, which is followed by related comments by Elaine Aron, plus resources.

 Highly Sensitive People: Why Therapists Should Care About High Sensitivity

 High Sensitivity is a naturally occurring and non-pathological individual difference which is associated with a detailed cognitive processing style and usually, but not always with introverted temperament.

 Social psychologist Elaine Aron suggests that 15 to 20% of the general population will have the innate temperamental difference which she calls “High Sensitivity” (HS), or for research purposes, Sensory Processing Sensitivity (SPS).

 30% to 50% of our therapy clients may be affected

 High Sensitivity may play an unsuspected role in the distress of many of our psychotherapy clients.

 Because their sensitivity predisposes them to over-stimulation and distress in demanding environments, Aron proposes that this trait may play a role in the difficulties of 30 to 50% of the clinical population that we see in our consulting rooms.